-Static birthmark based software plagiarism detection: Liu et al. [6] proposed a program dependence graph (PDG) based approach, which is vulnerable to obfuscation techniques such as opaque predicates and loop unwinding.
-Myles et al. [9] statically analyzed executables and used K-gram techniques to measure the similarity.
-This approach is vulnerable to instruction reordering and junk instruction insertion.
-There are also several work focusing on detecting code plagiarism of smartphone applications.
+are also several work focusing on detecting code plagiarism of smartphone applications.
 DroidMOSS [1] adopted fuzzy hashing to detect application plagiarism.
 It can only tolerate small local changes in code.
 Simple obfuscation, such as noise injection, can evade the detection of DroidMOSS.
-DNADroid [17] proposed a data dependence graph based detection approach.
+DNADroid [20] proposed a data dependence graph based detection approach.
 The data dependence of a program is easy to change by inserting intermediate variable assignment instruction into the code.
-Juxtapp [18] proposed a code-reuse evaluation framework which leverages k-grams of opcode sequences and feature hashing.
+Juxtapp [21] proposed a code-reuse evaluation framework which leverages k-grams of opcode sequences and feature hashing.
 It is also vulnerable to noise injection.
-ViewDroid [19] applied a user interface based birthmark, which is designed for user interaction intensive and event dominated programs, to detect smartphone application plagiarism.
+Huang et al. [22] proposed a framework for evaluating mobile app repackaging detection algorithms.
+ViewDroid [23] applied a user interface based birthmark, which is designed for user interaction intensive and event dominated programs, to detect smartphone application plagiarism.
+Luo et al. [24] proposed a repackage-proofing method to protect Android apps.

-Most above static analysis methods to detect traditional software plagiarism require the source code of the analyzed programs.
+Most above static analysis methods to detect traditional software plagiarism either require the source code of the analyzed programs or cannot work on obfuscated binary code.
 This limits their practicability since the source code of a suspicious program is not always available.
+Furthermore, to hide the plagiarism intent, the suspicious program is typically obfuscated.
 The detection methods of smartphone application plagiarism are either easy to be bypassed by applying obfuscation techniques or not suitable for normal PC programs.

-Dynamic birthmark based software plagiarism detection: Jhi et al. [5], [13] proposed to use core values as birthmark to detect software plagiarism.
+Dynamic birthmark based software plagiarism detection: Jhi et al. [5], [25] proposed to use core values as birthmark to detect software plagiarism.
+Zhang et al. [13] used a similar method for algorithm detection.
 This approach has no theoretical guarantee, since core value is hard to define.
-Lu et al. [20] presented a dynamic opcode n-gram birthmark, which is vulnerable to instruction reordering and irrelevant instructions insertion.
+Lu et al. [26] presented a dynamic opcode n-gram birthmark, which is vulnerable to instruction reordering and irrelevant instructions insertion.
 Myles et al. [10] developed a whole program path (WPP) birthmark, which is robust to some control flow obfuscations such as opaque prediction, but is vulnerable to many semantics-preserving transformations such as loop unwinding.
 Tamada et al. [11] used dynamic API birthmark for windows applications.
 Their approach relied on the sequence and the frequency of API invocations, both of which can be easily changed by reordering APIs or embedding API implementations into the program.
-Wang et al. [21], [22] introduced system call based birthmarks.
+Wang et al. [27], [28] introduced system call based birthmarks.
 Their approaches are not suitable for programs that invoke few system calls.
+The latest dynamic birthmark work, DYKIS [29], measures the similarity of key instructions (e.g., value-updating instructions and input-correlated instructions in the execution traces, achieving good resilience to obfuscation schemes.

 In contrast, LoPD is based on formal logic that captures program semantics.
 This makes LoPD resilient to most obfuscation techniques currently known in literature.
-In addition, LoPD leverages symbolic execution to obtain path constraints, but relies on weakest precondition to capture path semantics, and thus connects to both dynamic and static techniques.
+In addition, LoPD relies on weakest precondition to capture path semantics, and thus connects to both dynamic and static techniques.
 This unique combination for path deviation detection and path equivalence checking and results in high detection accuracy for nontrivial programs.